Coderdivine/Asset-Chain-Mini-App/README.md

-# Asset Chain Telegram Mini App Starter Kit
+# Asset Chain Telegram Demo App

-This starter kit provides a foundational setup for building a Telegram mini app integrated with blockchain wallets like MetaMask, Coinbase Wallet, and WalletConnect.
-It uses Next.js, wagmi for
-Asset Chain wallet connections, and various injected providers for ease of use.
+This project shows builders how to develop Telegram Mini Apps on Asset Chain.
+It uses Next.js, wagmi for Asset Chain wallet connections, and various injected providers for ease of use.

-## Requirements
+## Getting Started

 1. **Environment Variables**:
    - Rename `.env.example` to `.env.local` and configure the following parameters: